-Your bedroom is your sanctuary; a place to focus on rest, relaxation and to nurture your general wellbeing.
-Holly Danbury, Hypnos Showroom Manager, is responsible for the customer experience at Princes Risborough and Castle Donnington and has advised many customers on how to find their dream bed.
-Here are her top tips for finding the bed right for you.
+Your bedroom is your sanctuary; a place to focus on rest and relaxation, and to nurture your general wellbeing.
+Holly Danbury, Hypnos Showroom Manager, is responsible for the customer experience at our Princes Risborough showroom and has advised many customers on how to find their dream bed.
+Here are her top tips for finding the bed right for you...

 A new bed is a significant investment and as such, one that should last for years, so appropriate research into what is right for you, your partner and your home is important.
 Take time to think about what you need in terms of both comfort and style, and allow plenty of time for going out and testing different beds.

 Before searching for a new bed, find out whether your current mattress is too hard or too soft as this will help when you start testing new mattresses.
 To do this, slide your hand under the small of your back - if your hand fits easily between your back and the mattress, it may be too firm.
 If your hand cannot fit under your back at all, it may be too soft.

 When testing out a new mattress remember it needs to be comfortable for an entire night, not just a few minutes.
 Simulate sleeping by removing your coat and shoes, grabbing a pillow, then lying down in your normal sleeping position for at least 10 minutes.
 This should be just enough time for your body to comfortably relax and get a real feel for the bed.

 It’s worth testing hard and soft mattresses of varying levels as what you think you want might be different to what you actually need.

 Different bodies need different support

 If you share a bed then always take your partner with you and test the beds together – what suits one person won’t necessarily suit the other.
 If you struggle to find support that suits you both, explore the option of a bed with a firmer tension on one side to the other to suit your individual needs.